Korey Foreman: College career

+USC

 Foreman received limited playing time in what was later described as a "frustrating" freshman season, finishing the year with 11 tackles, 3.5 tackles for loss and 2.5 sacks.
-In his sophomore season Foreman once again struggled to see the field, largely due to injuries and inconsistent play.
+In his sophomore season, Foreman once again struggled to see the field, largely due to injuries and inconsistent play.
 In the Trojans ranked showdown against crosstown rival UCLA, Foreman had the best game of his career, playing the majority of the game and having a game-clinching interception late in the 4th quarter of the Trojans victory.
 He finished the season with 13 tackles and one tackle for a loss.

+On December 19, 2023, Foreman announced that he would be entering the transfer portal.

+Fresno State

+On January 11, 2024, Foreman announced that he would transfer to Fresno State.